d9pouces/PythonNest/doc/source/index.rst

 The first instance export its data as plain files.
 Then these files can be sent to the second instance with a USB disk.

 If you are looking for a mirror hosting your own private packages, you should look at `Moneta <http://moneta.readthedocs.org>`_.

-:doc:`installation`
-    Instruction on how to get the distribution

-:doc:`configuration`
-    All configuration options

-:doc:`debian`
-    Packaging PythonNest for Debian or Ubuntu servers

 :doc:`operating`
     Operating the mirror: update, import and export operations